mrdougal/heroku-study-notes/enterprise/private-spaces.md

 You **can't modify CIDR values** after private space is created

 To allow access to external services like Kafka best to use `mTLS`

+## VPN Connections

+there are some constraints

+- routes must ve statically configured
+- VPN gateway needs ot use IPSec tunnels provided by Heroku.
+As one might be down for maintenance
+- Our VPN gateway needs to initiate the connection
+- PG can't be accessed via VPN (need to use trusted IP allowlists)

 ## Can limit access